Acoustic Guitar Rhythm - How To Sound Good On Guitar

 Acoustic Rhythm Guitar Chord Picking Combined

-Now we are getting somewhere.
 Combining these two approaches trains even more variety into your chordal picking skills.
 You are learning more possible combinations in regard to patterns to pick and will sound much better on guitar when using this kind of rhythm approach in your playing.

-Finally, lets APPLY this technique to another unrelated chord progression like this:
+Finally, let's apply this technique to another unrelated chord progression like this:

 Acoustic Rhythm Guitar Chord Picking Application

-Application is a vitally important part of training and mastering any acoustic guitar skill.
-Taking the rhythm concepts you come across in the songs you play and applying them to other musical situations is crucial in developing great acoustic guitar rhythm playing skills.
+Application is a vitally important part of training and mastering any guitar skill.
+Taking the rhythm concepts you come across in the songs you play and applying them to other musical situations is crucial in developing great guitar rhythm playing skills.